Learn About LIHEAP in Kentucky

 If you receive utility assistance in Kentucky, it is important to know that payments of benefits are never made directly to a household.
 Instead, the program pays the household’s utility provider directly.
 Benefits are deposited onto a household’s account to be used towards the payment of past, current and future bills.

-What are the Kentucky LIHEAP eligibility Guidelines?
+What are the Kentucky LIHEAP requirements?

 Before you apply for LIHEAP in Kentucky, it is important to review the eligibility requirements associated with the program in order to determine whether you may qualify to receive subsidy, crisis or air conditioning benefits.